Create a database¶

 """)

-From the CSV file you create a audformat.Database
+From the CSV file you create a audformat.Database.

 The database will contain one audformat.Table

-with the ID anger
+with the ID anger,

-split ID train
+split ID train,

-and media ID microphone
+and media ID microphone.

-The table contains three audformat.Column
+The table contains three audformat.Column objects,

 one per rater.